CSCfi/csc-env-eff/slides/07_allas.md

 # Allas – object storage: what it is for?

 *  Data can be moved to and from Allas directly without using Puhti or Mahti.
-*  For the computation the data has to be typically copied to a file system in some computer
+*  For computation the data has to be typically copied to a file system in some computer
 *  Data can be shared publicly to Internet, which is otherwise not easily possible at CSC.

 !["Allas"](img/allas.png "Allas"){width=10%}